 Design professional, arts advocate, philanthropist, and friend Penny W. Stamps dedicated herself to elevating opportunities for the culture-makers of tomorrow.
 In 2012, the U-M Board Regents named the School of Art & Design in her honor, creating the Penny W. of Stamps School of Art & Design at the University of Michigan.
 In addition to the Stamps Gallery, the Penny Stamps Speaker Series and Stamps Creative Work Awards are also named in her honor.

 Location / Hours / Contact

 Stamps Gallery, 201 S. Division Street, Ann Arbor MI 48104 (Google Map)

-June - December: Open during exhibitions Tuesday through Saturday, 12:00 noon - 7:00 pm.
-Closed Sundays, Mondays and holidays.
+Open during exhibitions Tuesday - Saturday.
+Closed Sundays, Mondays, and holidays.

 The streets around the Stamps Gallery are lined with parking meters.
 Meters are free on Sundays and after 6:00 pm during the weekdays.
 Credit cards and cash accepted.

 City Parking Structures

 Liberty Square Parking Structure (Tally Hall) is located directly around the corner from the Stamps Gallery at 510 East Washington Street.
 The structure is open to the public (no permit required).
 Credit cards and cash accepted.

 Maynard Street Parking Structure is a five-minute walk from Stamps Gallery and is located at 324 Maynard Street near the Michigan Theater.
 After leaving the structure, walk toward Liberty Street and turn left on to E. Liberty Street.
 Walk one block and turn right on to South Division.

 Thayer Street Parking Structure: The Thayer Street Parking Structure is the closest U-M structure.
 A blue or gold parking permit is required for this structure.